bennettslin/yearlings_bobtail_app/photoshop_actor_notes.md

 # Finish face revisions (Liz, Nestor, Tristan).

 # Scan faces.

+# Edit faces as needed.

-# Scale to correct proportions.
+# Scale bodies to correct proportions.

 # Position all faces on bodies as placeholders.